Principled analysis of crossover designs: causal effects, efficient estimation, and robust inference: A unified regression-based analysis of crossover designs

 The proof of Theorem~\ref{thm::reg-general} is non-trivial.
 The main challenge lies in the fact that the estimator is constructed via restricted weighted least squares, yet its properties are analyzed under a design-based framework, without assuming correct specification of the underlying linear model.
 We summarize the key steps of the proof below.

-We begin by developing the theoretical foundation for restricted weighted least squares estimation in Section~\ref{app::rwls} in the appendix.
-This section extends the results of restricted least squares \citep{theil1971principles,rao1973linear,greene1991restricted,zhao2023covariate} to settings with vector outcomes and heteroskedasticity.
-Importantly, we generalize the classical Gauss--Markov Theorem and show that the restricted weighted least squares estimator $\widehat \bgamma_{\ast,\os}^\textup{wls}$ is the BLUE for the coefficient vector $\bgamma$.
-However, this property requires the corresponding restricted weighted linear model to be correctly specified.
+We begin by developing the theoretical foundation for restricted weighted least squares estimation in Section~\ref{app::rwls} in the online supplementary material, which extends the classical results on restricted least squares \citep{theil1971principles,rao1973linear,greene1991restricted,zhao2023covariate} to settings with vector outcomes and heteroskedasticity.
+Importantly, we generalize the classical Gauss--Markov Theorem and show that the restricted weighted least squares estimator $\widehat \bgamma_{\os}^\textup{wls}$ is the BLUE for the coefficient vector $\bgamma$.
+However, this optimality property requires the corresponding restricted weighted linear model to be correctly specified.

-To eliminate this requirement of a correct linear model, we leverage the key insight that $\widehat \bgamma_{\ast,\os}^\textup{wls}$ can be expressed as a linear combination of $\wbY(\os)$.
-This allows us to consider a class of estimators that are linear in $\wbY(\os)$, as formalized in~\eqref{eqn::est-form}.
-We then reinterpret $\widehat \bgamma_{\ast,\os}^\textup{wls}$ as a solution to a constrained optimization problem.
-The constraint encodes the unbiasedness under the linear model and the objective minimizes the variance of the estimators of the form~\eqref{eqn::est-form}, also under the linear model.
-Importantly, although both the constraint and the objective function originate from the linear model formulation, the resulting optimization problem does not rely on the linear model being correctly specified.

-Under our setup of the restricted least squares estimation, the constraint coincides with the unbiasedness property for $\obY$ under the design-based framework, and the objective function matches the design-based variance of the estimator of the form~\eqref{eqn::est-form}, up to a constant.
-Therefore, this constrained minimization perspective shows that $\widehat \bgamma_{\ast,\os}^\textup{wls}$ is the BLUE for $\obY$ under the design-based framework.
-This directly implies the property of $ \widehat{\theta}(\tbW_\ast)$ stated in Theorem~\ref{thm::reg-general}.
+To eliminate this requirement of a correct linear model, we restate the generalized Gauss--Markov Theorem in a purely algebraic form.
+This reformulation allows us to interpret $\widehat \bgamma_{\os}^\textup{wls}$ as a solution to a constrained optimization problem.
+Under our setup of restricted least squares estimation, the constraint coincides with the unbiasedness property for $\obY$ under the design-based framework, and the objective function matches the design-based variance of the estimator of the form~\eqref{eqn::est-form}, up to a constant.
+Consequently, this constrained minimization perspective shows that $\widehat \bgamma_{\os}^\textup{wls}$ is the BLUE for $\obY$ under the design-based framework.
+This directly implies the property of $ \widehat{\theta}(\tbW^\textup{wls})$ stated in Theorem~\ref{thm::reg-general}.

 In some scenarios, the BLUE may not be unique.
 It is possible that multiple unbiased estimators can achieve the minimal variance.
 Nonetheless, we focus on the restricted weighted least squares estimator for its ease of computation and universal applicability across different settings.